antmicro/usb-test-suite-testbenches/README.md

 ```
 Test output is saved to `results.xml` file.
 Signal states are stored in `dump.vcd`.

+If you want to switch targets, make sure to run `make clean`.

 Basic options that can be set:
 * `TEST_SCRIPT` - name of script from the *tests* directory to be executed, without `.py` extension.
 Default is `test-enum`.
 * `TARGET` - IP core to be tested.
 Currently `valentyusb` (default), `usb1device` and `foboot` are supported.